 The airline would be allowed to offer the refund in other forms as well (for example, vouchers or credits).
 However, they would only be allowed to provide a refund in another form if:

 - It is worth more than the ticket and does not expire;

 - The airline informs the person in writing of the value of the ticket and their right to receive a refund in that amount by the original payment method; and

 - The person confirms in writing that they have been informed of their right to a refund by the original method of payment and instead have chosen the other form of refund.

 The proposed regulation would require airlines to provide all refunds under the APPR:

 - Within 7 days for tickets purchased by credit card;

 - Within 20 days for tickets purchased by other forms (for example, cash, cheque, travel points).

 These timelines would begin as soon as the airline's obligation to provide a refund is triggered.

 The proposed regulations have been published in Part I of the Canada Gazette for public review and comment.
 All the input received will be given careful consideration, and the CTA may propose adjustments based on this feedback.
 Once approved by CTA Members and the Governor in Council (Cabinet), final regulations will be published in Part II of the Canada Gazette.
-The CTA aims to finalize the regulations by autumn 2021.
+The CTA aims to finalize the Regulations as soon as possible, targeting late 2021.